 WILLIAMS (Alt.
 84 ft.), 25 miles south of Willows, lying amid farspreading rice fields, is a supply and shipping point.
-Colusa, seat of Colusa County, is located 10 miles to the east.
+Auto stages from Colusa, seat of Colusa County, 10 miles east, connect here with trains.
 ARBUCKLE (Alt.
 139 ft.), 11 miles south, in a deciduous fruit and grape section, is noted for its fine almonds.
+More than 7,000 acres of almond orchards surround the town.
 Leaving Arbuckle you pass the towns of DUNNIGAN, ZAMORA, and YOLO, dotting large stretches of farms, orchards, and vineyards and, 31 miles beyond, reach WOODLAND (Alt.
 62 ft.), the seat of Yolo County and trade center for a productive agricultural area.

 Nine miles south of Woodland is DAVIS (Alt.
 52 ft.), junction for Southern Pacific's Overland Route to the east via Sacramento and Ogden, and west to Oakland and San Francisco.
 The State College of Agriculture farm of 1,076 acres, conducted by the University of California, is located here.
 DIXON (Alt.
 67 ft.), 8 miles beyond Davis, is a farming and dairying center.
-Toward San Francisco Bay are tule marshes duck-shooting grounds.
+Toward San Francisco Bay are tule marshes-duck-shooting grounds.
+Many gun clubs have preserves in this region.

 SUISUN-FAIRFIELD (Alt.
 12 ft.) is 16 miles beyond Dixon.
 Fairfield, the seat of Solano County, is situated just north of Suisun, the two practically forming one city.
 South of Suisun-Fairfield you pass the Suisun marshes.
-In Suisun Bay, to the east, can be seen 300 merchant marine ships moored and covered by a special red paint which looks like rust but is really a red oxide preservative coating.
-Fifteen miles beyond Suisun-Fairfield your train climbs a slight grade and glides onto the great Southern Pacific doubletrack bridge which crosses Suisun Bay, an arm of San Francisco Bay.
+Fifteen miles beyond Suisun-Fairfield your train climbs a slight grade and glides onto the great Southern Pacific double-track bridge which crosses Suisun Bay, an arm of San Francisco Bay.
 (A lift span in the bridge permits large ships to pass beneath.)
 Two miles after crossing the bridge is MARTINEZ (Alt.
 10 ft.), seat of Contra Costa County and important as an oil refining, canning and fishing center.
-Beyond Martinez your train skirts the shore of San Francisco Bay, which it follows for 31 miles to Oakland Pier.
+Beyond Martinez your train skirts the shore of San Francisco Bay, which it follows for 31 miles to Oakland Pier, affording sweeping views across the broad waters to the Marin County hills on the north, with the bold outlines of Mt.
+Tamalpais (2,604 ft.) beyond.

 CROCKETT (Alt.
 14 ft.) is reached 6 miles beyond Martinez.
 Here is a large sugar refinery.
 Crockett is the junction point for Vallejo and Mare Island Navy Yard, located on the north shore across the strait.
 It is also the connecting point for Napa Valley and the "Valley of the Moon" made famous by Jack London.
-Across the broad waters of the Bay are the Marin County hills, with the bold outlines of Mt.
-Tamalpais (2,604 ft.) beyond.
 Just west of Crockett you pass under the great highway bridge over Carquinez Straits.
 RICHMOND (Alt.
-41 ft.), 14 miles beyond Crockett, is an important industrial and ship-building center with a deepwater harbor.
+41 ft.), 14 miles beyond Crockett, is an important industrial and ship-building center with a deep-water harbor.
 There are more than sixty industrial plants here.
 The Pullman Company's car shops are passed south of the city, east of the tracks.